Chapter 29: AI Governance and CI/CD Integration

 Exercise 1: Add a Spec Validation Gate

 Take an existing project with specs.
-Add a GitHub Actions job (or equivalent) that:
+Add a CI job that:

 - Lints specs for required sections